 Setting the Record Straight: Synchronous Versus Asynchronous Mobile Ethnography

-by Michelle Ellis, Moderator, Gongos, Inc. & Karen Lindley, Director, Online Qualitative, Gongos, Inc.
+By Michelle Ellis, Moderator & Karen Lindley, Director, Online Qualitative, Gongos, Inc.

 As the descriptive study of human society, based on data obtained primarily from fieldwork, ethnography dates back to the 1700s.
 Today, the meaning remains, but how we interact within human society is changing.
 Two-way interactions, once relegated to the field, are now often conducted online and via mobile.
 In particular, smart devices are allowing ethnographers to gather insights without the interference of the very behavior they are studying.
 Any manipulation-by-subject brought on by the “observer effect” is now gone.

 Mobile Ethnography Has Been Misunderstood